 The boot is applied to the foot, and weight-bearing, as tolerated, maybe

 - Full weight in the boot, start physical therapy

-By 8 weeks you remove boot and go into a brace which fits in the shoe for
+By 8 weeks you remove the boot and go into a brace that fits in the shoe for

 Request Your Appointment Today!